We've put together this gay friendly travel itinerary to Peru so you can have an amazing time exploring Lima, Cusco, Machu Picchu, and more!

-Peru is a destination which is sure to captivate you in many ways, from foodie paradise Lima to the Inca heartland around Cusco.
+Peru is a destination that is sure to captivate you in many ways, from foodie paradise Lima to the Inca heartland around Cusco.

-Although Peru has traditionally been quite a conservative country, it is slowly waking up to take its place in the pink limelight as politicians grow more and more bold in supporting LGBT favourable legislation.
+Although Peru has traditionally been quite a conservative country, it is slowly waking up to take its place in the pink limelight as politicians grow bolder and bolder in supporting LGBTQ-favorable legislation.

 Heads up: We just wanted to let you know that this post contains affiliate links.
 That means if you book something through one of those links, we'll get a small commission, at no extra cost to you.
 It helps us keep our blog going – so thank you in advance for your support! ♥